BantamJoe/Python-server---machine-learning-game-AI/README.md

 # Python-server---machine-learning-game-AI

-Q learning, python server for a machine learning game AI
+Q learning, python server for a machine learning game AI.

-This code represents the server aspect of my machine learning game AI.
+This code represents the server aspect of my machine learning game AI, making part of my coursework assignment.
 It provides a way for multiple clients to connect, and train 5 Q matrices simultaneously.

 It establishes a TCP socket connect with the clients, whom transmit state and reward data to the server.